 About Meditative Gardening

 Meditation can mean different things to different people.
-Common definitions include a focus on mindfulness, curiosity, and intuition.
+Common definitions include a focus on mindfulness, curiosity, gratitude and intuition.
 Gardening as meditation can be both intentional or unintentional.
 As a matter of fact, the daily completion of growing tasks may naturally lend itself to the development of a closer connection with Earth and nature.

 The process of nurturing a garden requires patience and commitment.
 As the plants grow, gardeners learn how to best care for their plants.
 These attributes are also key in meditative gardening, in which growers intentionally pay attention to metaphorical garden meaning, as well as the growing methods used.